Work Abroad: How to Start Teaching English in Vietnam

 Over the past 10 years, I have been looking for the perfect job overseas, I have worked in a ski resort where I taught skiing in Lake Tahoe and Australia.
 I spent two years getting paid to travel the world on a superyacht and have even worked in paradise on one of Australia’s most beautiful islands.
 While I’m yet to work as an English teacher I have recently completed my TEFL certification and have been doing in-depth research into where and how to next do this.

 If you have ever considered teaching English in a foreign country, teaching English in Vietnam might be for you.
 As there are so many programs and so many schools, it can be quite overwhelming trying to figure everything out on your own.

 Kat left her home in the U.S 6.5 years ago to travel and work her way around the world.
 In that time she’s worked in 4 continents in a wide range of jobs.
-Motivated by the experiences, she founded Girls Gone Working, a community devoted to helping women around the world get out of their comfort zone and find jobs abroad.
+Motivated by the experiences, she founded A Way Abroad, a community devoted to helping women around the world get out of their comfort zone and find jobs abroad.
 You may run into her in Vietnam where she has just signed another year lease on the beach.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 For more information on my disclaimer click here.

 Hi Kat, tell everyone about yourself.

 Hi guys!
 I’m originally from the U.S. (Atlanta area) but have been living and working abroad for the last 6.5 years.
 After taking some trips before and during university, I knew the moment I graduated I wanted to continue to explore.
 I started my journey as a Peace Corps volunteer in Ecuador and now fast-forward, I’m teaching around the world in Vietnam.

 How did you first hear about teaching English abroad?